Reprisals against commentators on the Charlie Kirk assassination: Education

 According to a list compiled by The Chronicle of Higher Education, at least 40 higher education faculty, staff, and students have been terminated, suspended, or expelled for commentary alleged as insufficiently respectful towards Kirk following his death.
-Several faced consequences for suggesting Kirk's death was ironic, due to their interpretation of his views on gun violence in the United States: a faculty member at Austin Peay University was terminated for sharing a screenshot on Facebook of a Newsweek headline in which Kirk said deaths from guns were "unfortunately" worth it to preserve the Second Amendment.
-The university's statement claimed the post merited termination because reposting Kirk's own prior remarks justifying gun violence implicitly justified his death.
-Another staff member at the University of Louisville was placed under investigation for re-posting Kirk's remarks on gun deaths being the price of the 2nd amendment "without comment".
-A South Dakota faculty member has been suspended for posting "I don't give a flying f--k about this Kirk person.
+Several faced consequences for suggesting Kirk's shooting was ironic, in light of his views on gun violence in the United States.
+A faculty member at Austin Peay University was terminated for sharing a screenshot on Facebook of a Newsweek headline in which Kirk said that deaths from guns were "unfortunately" worth it in order to preserve the Second Amendment.
+The university's statement claimed that the post warranted termination because reposting Kirk's own prior remarks justifying gun violence implicitly justified his death.
+In January 2026, the faculty member was reinstated and awarded $500,000 as part of a settlement.
+Another staff member at the University of Louisville was placed under investigation for re-posting "without comment" Kirk's remarks on gun deaths being the price of the 2nd amendment.

+A South Dakota faculty member was suspended for posting "I don't give a flying f—k about this Kirk person.
 Apparently he was a hate-spreading Nazi. ...
 I'm sorry for his family ...
 But geez, where was all this concern when the politicians in Minnesota were shot?
 And the school shootings?
 And Capital Police?"

-An instructor at Enterprise State Community College, Alabama, was terminated for calling attention to the Evergreen High School shooting that happened on the day of Kirk's killing, posting on TikTok, "Let us not forget some other children were shot in another f--king shooting today."
+An instructor at Enterprise State Community College, Alabama, was terminated for calling attention to the Evergreen High School shooting that happened on the day of Kirk's killing, posting on TikTok, "Let us not forget some other children were shot in another f—king shooting today."
 Some faculty were terminated for making jokes about the incident, such as an instructor from Guilford Technical Community College who was videotaped by a student while joking that "I'll praise the shooter; he had good aim".
 Many more educators across the U.S. have been placed on indefinite leave due to negative or unsympathetic comments made about Kirk online.

 Middle Tennessee State University fired Assistant Dean of Students Laura Sosh-Lightsy for "inappropriate and callous" social media remarks about Kirk's murder.
 The University of Mississippi fired Lauren Stokes, an executive assistant to a vice chancellor, after she shared a post critical of Kirk following his assassination.
 Clemson University terminated an employee and later dismissed two faculty members for "inappropriate" social media posts about Kirk's assassination (initially removing the professors from teaching before firing them).
 In Chula Vista, a teacher was placed on leave after showing the video to students.
 Ohio State University professors described a "sense of unease" following firings, expressing concerns over speculation about being recorded by students seeking to catch them expressing negative views about Kirk.